WORLD OF FROZEN, DISNEYLAND PARIS GUIDE

 The Ultimate Guide to World of Frozen at Disneyland Paris

 Planning a Disneyland Paris trip in 2026?
 You’ve probably heard the buzz about Frozen Land, officially called World of Frozen, opening in the Walt Disney Studios (soon to be renamed Disney Adventure World).
-With guests eager to book their holidays as early as August 2025, we’re all wanting to know when World of Frozen will be opening at Disneyland Paris.
+With guests eager to book their holidays, we’re all wanting to know when World of Frozen will be opening at Disneyland Paris.

 In this guide, we’re diving into all the need-to-know info: